jdlien/validator/README.md

 You can also add custom validation, and can customize error messages per field or for the whole form.

+Validator has no dependencies and is written in TypeScript.
+It is compatible with all modern browsers.

 ## Installation

 ```bash